DeRuyter in Madison County, New York — The American Northeast (Mid-Atlantic)

 Final Service 2000

 Erected by illegible Historical Society.

 Location.
 42° 45.688′ N, 75° 53.068′ W. Marker is in DeRuyter, New York, in Madison County.
 Marker is on Utica Street (New York State Route 13) north of Mechanic Street, on the right when traveling south.
+Marker is located directly in front of subject church, near the sidewalk.
 Touch for map.
-Marker is located directly in front of subject church, near the sidewalk.
 Marker is at or near this postal address: 781 Utica Street, De Ruyter NY 13052, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 7 other markers are within 14 miles of this marker, measured as the crow flies.
-Fire Bell (approx. 0.2 miles away); Deruyter Dam (approx. 4.6 miles away); Early Cemetery (approx. 8.2 miles away); John J. McGraw Memorial (approx. 8.3 miles away); Timothy Jerome (approx. 9.1 miles away); Cazenovia (approx. 11.3 miles away); Temperance House (approx. 14 miles away).
+At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
+Fire Bell (approx. 0.2 miles away); Deruyter Dam (approx. 4.6 miles away); Smith Tavern (approx. 6.1 miles away); New Woodstock War Memorial (approx. 6.1 miles away); Baptist Church (approx. 6.1 miles away); Early Cemetery John J. McGraw Memorial (approx. 8.3 miles away); Former Church (approx. 8.8 miles away).